JeanMainguy/TA_finder/README.md

 # TA_finder
-Python script to retreive antoxin antitoxin in metagenome\\
+Python script to retreive antoxin antitoxin in metagenome<br />
-This is an old version of MeTAfisher.\\
+This is an old version of MeTAfisher.<br />
 Please visit: https://github.com/JeanMainguy/MeTAfisher